LazyColgate/browser/README.md

-# browser
+# ZerdoBrowser
-The official GitHub repo for name tbd.
+The official GitHub repo for ZerdoBrowser.